 Best Lunch Ideas for the Beach

-If you need ideas for some more substantial food that can be used for your beach lunch, give these choices a try.
+If you need ideas for some more substantial food that can be used for your picnic lunch on the beach, give these choices a try.
 All of the below items can be eaten with your hands without a lot of mess.

 Sandwiches or wraps (consider packing your “wet” toppings separate and adding them when it’s time to eat to prevent soggy bread)